 Public Safety Expenses relate to the City's Police and Fire Department.
 The Police Department is staffed with a Chief of Police, four Captains, six Sergeants, and 54 sworn officers.
-The Department responds to about 35,000 calls for service annually in providing police protection to approximately 42,000 residents and covering a land area of 20 square miles.
-In 2022, the Department will add two new officers and deploy body-worn cameras to all sworn officers.
-The City of Delaware Fire Department has earned international accredited agency status through a voluntary self-assessment and accreditation program.
+The department responds to about 35,000 calls for service annually in providing police protection to approximately 42,000 residents and covering a land area of 20 square miles.
+In 2022, the Department deployed body-worn cameras to all sworn officers.
+The City of Delaware Fire Department has earned international accredited agency status through a self-assessment and accreditation program.
 Delaware is one of only 289 departments worldwide to be accredited.
-Department responses total over 6,000 annually and fire officers and firefighters work and train every day to protect our community from four strategically based fire stations.
+Department responses total more than 7,000 annually and fire officers and firefighters work and train every day to protect our community from four strategically based fire stations.
+A fifth fire station will open in 2024.
 Personnel total nearly 19,000 hours training in areas that includes fire suppression, officer development, emergency medical, hazardous materials, and technical rescue.
 The fluctuation in public safety expenses is due to the accounting treatment of the pension and OPEB liability, as required by the Governmental Accounting Standards Board.
 The Parks and Natural Resources Department operates and maintains 24 parks, 20 miles of trails, a golf course, a 72-acre cemetery, and an urban forest consisting of more than 15,000 trees.
 In addition, recreation programming and a public swimming pool and splash pad fall under its responsibility.

-Total Expenses 2021
+Total Expenses 2022